timurgepard/Simphony/README.md

 # Symphony

-Sorry for solving Mujoco and other environments, I have group of orphans who are less protected at this period, I need to support them.
+Sorry for solving Mujoco and other environments, I have group of orphans who are less protected at this period, I need to support them, and help to my family

 I wrote a short book with a careful explanation: https://www.amazon.com/dp/B0CKYWHPF5